Arrow pointing up

 prednisone box

-One of the first bits of medical knowledge all providers learn in training is that glucocorticoids should be tapered to prevent hypothalamic-pituitary-adrenal axis suppression.
+One of the first bits of medical knowledge all providers learn in training is that glucocorticoids should be tapered to prevent hypothalamic-pituitary-adrenal (HPA) axis suppression.
 Despite this universal rule, little professional guidance has been published, causing tapering practices to vary widely among clinicians.
-Finally, this past June, the Endocrine Society published meaningful tapering guidelines available at the link below.
+Finally, this past June, the Endocrine Society, in conjunction with the European Society of Endocrinology, published steroid-tapering recommendations that provide meaningful guidance.
+Links to the recommendations and our summary are provided below.

 Atopic dermatitis (AD) recommendations